jinPrelude/GRPO-Zero-Lora/README.md

+# GRPO-Zero w/ LoRA

+This repository is a fork of GRPO-Zero, with minimal [LoRA (Low-Rank Adaptation)](https://arxiv.org/abs/2106.09685) implementation.
+LoRA can be enabled or disabled via the `config.yaml` file.
+Additionally, you can adjust the LoRA parameters(`rank`, `alpha`, `dropout`) through the same configuration file.

 # GRPO:Zero

 GRPO training with minimal dependencies (and low GPU memory usage!).
 We implement almost everything from scratch and only depend on `tokenizers` for tokenization and `pytorch` for training.